Are client meals tax deductible?

 Tax filing

-TurboTax Self-Employed applies the 50% meal limitation automatically when you enter your meal expenses — no manual calculation needed.
+TurboTax applies the 50% meal limitation automatically when you enter your meal expenses — no manual calculation needed.

 FAQ